Why Do We Share Data

 There are instances, not covered above, where Shared Data, Restricted Data, and Platform Use Data may be used and disclosed including, but not limited to, the following:

 - PatientsLikeMe may use a Member’s data in the case of an emergency or other circumstance that we determine requires a member of the management team to directly contact the Member.
-For example a concern of a suicide attempt or a data breach that put the Member at risk.
+For examples, a concern of a suicide attempt or a data breach that put the Member at risk would prompt someone to be in touch.

 Other Security Issues